Tag Archives: STEM

 Teachers encourage kids to test ideas, then adapt them a little, then test them again, to learn more about the topic.
 We also ask questions which extend learning.

-Outside Time: Our Rockets (older kids, age 4 to 7) go outside.
+Outside Time: We have fifteen minutes on the playground.
 We often have more ideas related to the theme that they can explore outside.
 But this is also a little time to just run off some steam, so they come back in better able to relax and attend to opening circle.
 (Learn about the mood and concentration benefits of outside time here.)
-[The Robots – age 2.5 to 4 have closing circle first, then outside time.]

 Conclusions Circle: In closing circle, we talk again about: what did you observe, what did you build, what did you test, what did you learn?
 We do more activities related to the theme, often including a book on the topic to wrap up the day’s concept.